reacherhq/check-if-email-exists/README.md

 ## License

-`check-if-email-exists`'s source code is provided under a **dual license model** .
+`check-if-email-exists`'s source code is provided under a **dual license model**.

 ### Commercial license

 If you want to use `check-if-email-exists` to develop commercial sites, tools, and applications, the Commercial License is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase an `check-if-email-exists` Commercial License at https://reacher.email/pricing.
+Purchase a `check-if-email-exists` Commercial License at https://reacher.email/pricing.

 ### Open source license

-If you are creating an open source application under a license compatible with the GNU Affero GPL license v3, you may use `check-if-email-exists` under the terms of the [AGPL-3.0](./LICENSE.AGPL).
+If you are creating an open-source application under a license compatible with the GNU Affero GPL license v3, you may use `check-if-email-exists` under the terms of the [AGPL-3.0](./LICENSE.AGPL).

 [Read more](https://help.reacher.email/reacher-licenses) about Reacher's license.